|

 Cimetière du Père Lachaise, where there is a large monument to

+him and to his discovery of Homeopathy.
 The bronze statue of Hahnemann was built and dedicated in Washington D. C. by

 the American Institute of Homeopathy (AIH) with the help of President McKinley,